 Furthermore, ECHA notes that you have considered the registered substance readily biodegradable in your chemical safety assessment (CSA).
 ECHA considers that reliable information is needed for the risk assessment of the registered substance.

 In your comments on the draft decision you agree to complete the RSS for this endpoint to allow an independent assessment.
 You indicate that you aim to complete the RSS for the study with the missing critical information and to verify that the available study is reliable and adequate.
 If this is not the case, you agree to perform a new study.
-ECHA will evaluate your information after the deadline of this decision according to the specific rules of column 2 adaptations and adaptation(s) according to Annex XI.
-In your comments on the draft decision, you also indicate that Sodium cumene sulphonate (EC No. 239-854-6) is the most appropriate substance to test since the sodium ion is ubiquitous in the environment.
-ECHA agrees with this proposal and has amended the request to state the registered substance, only.
+In your comments on the draft decision, you also indicate that the analogue substance Sodium cumene sulphonate (EC No. 239-854-6) is the most appropriate substance to test since the sodium ion is ubiquitous in the environment.
+ECHA agrees with this proposal and has amended the request to state the the analogue substance, only.

-In order to allow an independent assessment of the study no 2 submitted,, pursuant to Article 41(1) and (3) of the REACH Regulation, you are requested to provide complete robust study summary for the study: with the above missing information for the study.
+In order to allow an independent assessment of the study no 2 submitted,, pursuant to Article 41(1) and (3) of the REACH Regulation, you are requested to provide complete robust study summary for the study:

+with the above missing information for the study.

-Alternatively, if you cannot submit a complete RSS or the RSS indicates that the study is not reliable as per the criteria indicated above and/or not adequate to fulfil the information requirement, pursuant to Article 41(1) and (3) of the REACH Regulation, you are requested to submit the following information derived with the registered substance:
+Alternatively, if you cannot submit a complete RSS or the RSS indicates that the study is not reliable as per the criteria indicated above and/or not adequate to fulfil the information requirement, pursuant to Article 41(1) and (3) of the REACH Regulation, you are requested to submit the following information derived with the analogue substance Sodium cumene sulphonate (EC No. 239-854-6):